stefanfrede/frede-io/assets/pdf/cv_stefan_frede.md

 + Built the site with Bootstrap 3 to speed up development time.
 + Used a responsive grid to scale from small to big screens.
-+ Worked with SCSS mixins and variables for code reusability.
++ Worked with SCSS mixins and variables for code re-usability.
 + Implemented a build process for JavaScript with Gulp to bundle and minify JavaScript libraries to decrease the page load time.
 + Transpiled code with Babel to use modern JavaScript, ensuring usability for